cj0424/Project360-Continuity-Agent/eval_set.md

 Historical context is limited to the retrieved evidence passed into the reasoning step.

-### 4. Conservative Jira assignee handling
+### 4. Manual Jira assignee handling (temporary)

-Automatic assignee mapping was deliberately left out.
-Some Jira Capture findings therefore remain as assignee-only pending actions.
+Assignee mapping is currently manual, since the test environment uses fictional names that don't map to real Jira accounts.
+This is a temporary limitation of the test setup — with real Jira user accounts, ticket creation and updates would be fully automated, including the assignee.

 ### 5. Alert recipient onboarding